 - Take an active role.
 You should have read the materials assigned to you before your tutoring session.
 A tutor is not a substitute for consultation with your professor or attendance at class lectures.

-Take - Out Tutoring for Biology, Chemistry, Stats and most levels of Math is available in Potomac North Study Lounge, Monday and Wednesday nights, 8 - 10 p.m. and on Tuesday and Thursday evenings, 6-8 pm.
-Take Out Tutoring is on a drop in, first come, first served basis.
+Drop In Tutoring for Biology, Chemistry, Stats and most levels of Math is available in the Center for Academic Success, Monday through Thursday 8 - 10 p.m.
+Drop In Tutoring is offered on a first come, first served basis.

 Assigned One-on-One Tutoring is also available with prior approval from the Director of Academic Success Services Please note: Assigned Tutoring is limited, so we encourage students to utilize the Center's Subject Area Tutoring and Take Out Tutoring Hours prior to requesting an Assigned One-On-One tutor.
 Assigned Tutoring sessions are one hour in length and are limited to four sessions.
 At the completion of four sessions, the Director of Academic Success Services will re-evaluate the progress of the student to determine if additional sessions are warranted.
-The last day to request a One-on-One Tutor for spring 2014 was Friday, April 4, 2014.
+The last day to request a One-on-One Tutor for fall 2014 is Friday, November 14, 2014.
 The Center does not offer any tutoring services during the summer terms.

 Utilize the Center's tutoring services at the first sign that you are struggling in a course.
 Don't wait!
 It can often take a few days and sometimes at least a week to locate a tutor for a specific course.
 And there may be times when we cannot locate a tutor for the course you need.